Charlie Kirk (footballer): Charlton Athletic

+On 20 December 2023, Kirk's contract with Charlton Athletic was cancelled by mutual consent.

 Blackpool (loan)

 On 27 January 2022, Kirk joined Blackpool on loan for the rest of the 2021–22 season with a view to a permanent transfer.
-He made his Blackpool debut on 5 February 2022, coming on as a second half substitute for CJ Hamilton in a 3–1 victory over Bristol City at Bloomfield Road.
+He made his Blackpool debut on 5 February 2022, coming on as a second-half substitute for CJ Hamilton in a 3–1 victory over Bristol City at Bloomfield Road.